Arnaroo/FracFixR/FracFixD/README.md

 ### 4 Multi-Cond tab: K-condition global test

-The detected conditions auto-fill on load — first condition is the design-matrix baseline.
+The detected conditions auto-fill on load where first condition is the design-matrix baseline.
 Pick `lrt` or `wald` for the global test, optional comma-separated contrast pairs (`Mix1:Mix2,Mix2:Mix3` here).
 Companion contrast TSVs land